mlandry/Koito/docs/src/content/docs/reference/configuration.md

 ##### KOITO_THROTTLE_IMPORTS_MS
 - Default: `0`
 - Description: The amount of time to wait, in milliseconds, between listen imports.
 Can help when running Koito on low-powered machines.
+##### KOITO_IMPORT_BEFORE_UNIX
+- Description: A unix timestamp.
+If an imported listen has a timestamp after this, it will be discarded.
+##### KOITO_IMPORT_AFTER_UNIX
+- Description: A unix timestamp.
+If an imported listen has a timestamp before this, it will be discarded.